Update 9/15: We’ve just released a brand new workflow management offering featuring a visual workflow designer! Learn more and try it out today!

 - First, pick a tool where you want this daily scrum project to live.
 A common choice is Trello, as the Kanban view makes it easy to digest longer lists of tasks.
 Trello also allows you to build public boards, so people who don’t have an account can still view the scrum project.

-- Then, you’ll need to sync your team’s tools to that scrum board in Trello (or whatever tool you chose to host it in).
-Whether your teammates work in Asana, Jira, Trello, or GitHub, you can build connections between tools that will allow information to flow directly into your daily scrum.
+- Then, you’ll need to connect your team’s tools to that scrum board in Trello (or whatever tool you chose to host it in).
+Whether your teammates work in Asana, Jira, Trello, or GitHub, you can build two-way workflows between tools that will allow information to flow directly into your daily scrum.

 - Create a label or tag in each tool with a name like “daily scrum.”
-Then, set up filters in your sync settings to only sync tasks with this label.
+Then, set up rules in your flow settings to only sync tasks with this label.
 This ensures that only the relevant tasks end up in your scrum project each day.

-- Once the Unito syncs are built, your team members just need to go into their tool of choice each day and apply the “daily scrum” tag or label to whatever it is they’re working on.
+- Once the Unito workflow is built, your team members just need to go into their tool of choice each day and apply the “daily scrum” tag or label to whatever it is they’re working on.
 Those tasks will automatically appear on the scrum board, so everybody is aware of what’s happening.

 With this Unito set-up, daily scrums are populated in just a few clicks, asynchronously.
 They’re also linked to the real tasks, issues, or tickets in your team’s tools, so everyone has full visibility into progress and managers can follow up.